embeddedinn/embeddedinn.github.io/_posts/2016-12-12-understanding-X.509-certificate-structure.md

 We will use the certificate of `https://example.com` to understand the basic structure of an X.509 certificate.

-Execute the following command to fetch the certificate chain:
+Following command will fetch the certificate chain:

 `openssl s_client -showcerts -connect www.example.com:443 </dev/null`